The Origins of Orientation and Mobility: From Symbolism to Safety

 Inventors Before Their Time: Gilbert & Levy

-Long before the WWII veterans, two 19th-century innovators—Elizabeth Gilbert and William Hanks Levy—developed what we now recognize as the constant contact cane technique.
-Blinded in early childhood, they spent years refining the use of a specially designed long walking stick.
+Decades before World War II, two blind innovators—Elizabeth Gilbert and William Hanks Levy—had already described the solution.
+Blinded in early childhood, they refined the use of a specially designed long walking stick that provided continuous ground feedback.

-They described its shape, how to determine the correct length, and their system for systematically checking the surface
+They described the cane's shape, how to determine the correct length, and their system for systematically checking the surface

-"...about six to nine inches from the feet, the ground will always be examined before being actually trodden (p.
+"A stick about six to nine inches from the feet, the ground will always be examined before being actually trodden (p.
 70).
-They called it a "stick" but, please do not picture a branch off a tree.

-Their stick was a well-crafted, elongated walking stick that was repurposed for safe mobility.
-It had a handle "somewhat like a hook, and sufficiently large to be grasped firmly, so that it may not easily be knocked out of the hand..." and "...suited to the height of the individual, but it should be longer than what would be used..." as a support cane.
+Their stick was a well-crafted, elongated walking stick with a handle "somewhat like a hook, and sufficiently large to be grasped firmly, so that it may not easily be knocked out of the hand..." and "...suited to the height of the individual, but it should be longer than what would be used..." as a support cane.
 And "...it should always have a good ferrule*..."
 (Levy, 1872, p.
 70). (*a ferrule is a metal cap or band placed on a wooden pole to prevent splitting) .

 Gilbert & Levy described their long cane technique as "waving the stick alternately from right to left to correspond with the movements of the feet.”
 They explained that they made sure the width of the arc checked the ground ahead of the leading foot with each step (Levy, 1872, p.
 70).
 There is no film of their cane technique, but they described the easiest, most natural way to syncopate the swinging of a long cane with one's pace.

-In 1944, U.S. Army Sergeant Richard Hoover built upon Levy and Gilbert’s method while training blinded soldiers at Valley Forge Hospital.
-Hoover’s “lightweight long cane” and the two-point touch technique were military in precision—requiring users to tap the cane alternately left and right in rhythm with their steps.
+In 1944, U.S. Army Sergeant Richard Hoover built upon Levy and Gilbert’s work while training blinded soldiers at Valley Forge Hospital.
+Hoover introduced a lightweight long cane and the two-point touch technique, which required users to tap the cane alternately left and right in rhythm with their steps.

-Hoover, along with Dr. Bledsoe and blinded veteran Russ Williams, formalized the first Orientation and Mobility program in 1945.
-The sequence prioritized orientation (knowing where you are) before mobility (how to move safely)—a reflection of sighted instructors’ anxieties about getting lost, rather than blind travelers’ real fear of injury.
+In 1945, Hoover, along with Dr. Bledsoe and blinded veteran Russ Williams, formalized the first Orientation and Mobility program.
+The instructional sequence prioritized orientation (knowing where you are) before mobility (how to move safely)—a reflection of sighted instructors’ anxieties about getting lost, rather than blind travelers’ real fear: injury.

 The long cane technique was understood to be quite difficult to master

-Bledsoe (1977) explained on John Chester's radio show “Dialogue Today,” that the two-point touch cane technique is actually quite difficult to learn to use correctly as:
+In 1977, Bledsoe explained on John Chester's radio show “Dialogue Today,” that the two-point touch cane technique is actually quite difficult to learn and counterintuitive:

-By the 1960s, these same “pre-cane” gestures were being taught to blind schoolchildren in classrooms across the United States.
-Photographs from the period show teenagers walking down hallways unaided, hailed as “independent travelers.”
-But without tactile feedback, every step remained a potential collision.
+By the 1960s, pre-cane skills were taught to blind schoolchildren nationwide.
+Photographs from the era show teenagers walking unaided down hallways, praised as independent travelers.
+Yet without tactile feedback, every step remained a potential collision.

 Reclaiming the True Purpose of Mobility

-The guide dog and long cane remain the two great tools that restored safe, independent travel to blind adults.
-But the history of O&M is incomplete without acknowledging who was left behind—blind infants and toddlers still expected to move through space without protection.
+The long cane and guide dog transformed independent travel for blind adults.
+But the history of O&M is incomplete without acknowledging who was excluded: blind infants and toddlers still expected to explore the world without protection.

 References